Formal Name

 Why Get Tested?

-To assess the risk of a foetus having a chromosomal abnormality, such as Down’s syndrome (trisomy 21).
+To assess the chance of a fetus having a chromosomal abnormality, such as Down’s syndrome (trisomy 21).

 When To Get Tested?